 Sheila Kilpatrick, Treasurer

 Sheila Kilpatrick, a recent addition to the RCAL Board, has been a resolute advocate for housing rights for 17+ years.
 She is passionate about decent affordable housing being available to all.
 She brings expertise in program management, human resources, and fiscal oversight, and excellent interpersonal skills to her new role at RCAL.
 She is currently Vice President of Operations at RUPCO, a strong partner organization to RCAL, serving many of the same individuals, with the same commitment to accessibility and inclusion for all residents of Ulster County.

 Craig Lopez, Board Member

 Craig Lopez is a lifelong resident of the Hudson Valley.
-After suffering a high-level spinal cord injury in an automobile accident during his senior year in November of 1993 he has overcome many challenges and become a member of the Ulster County Legislature representing the Towns of Shawangunk and Warwarsing.
+After suffering a high-level spinal cord injury in an automobile accident during his senior year in November of 1993, he has overcome many challenges and became a member of the Ulster County Legislature representing the Towns of Shawangunk and Warwarsing.
 He is also a member of the RCAL Board.